irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/sql_joins_lesson_29/sql_joins_lesson_29.md

 RIGHT JOIN will return all of the records in the right table regardless if any of those records have a match in the left table.
 Left and Right joins are somewhat interchangeable:
 ![left and right](interchangeable_result.png)

+If there is not matching information in the JOINed table, then you will have columns with empty cells.
+These empty cells introduce a new data type called NULL.